njsdias/APIForDS/Tutorial6/README.md

 - First test Register and for that select POST, and write:

        localhost:5000/register

+Now, select Body with option raw and JSON(application/json) and register BANK:

+    {
+      "username": "BANK",
+      "password": "secure"
+    }

-After click on Send blue bottom you will receive the _"msg": "Successfully registration"_
+After click on Send blue bottom you will receive the status 200.

+Register user1 and user2:

+    {
+      "username": "user1",
+      "password": "secure"
+    }

+    {
+      "username": "user2",
+      "password": "secure"
+    }

+If you try register the same user twice you will receive a status error 301.

-- Now teste the Classify.
+- Balance of the Bank.
 Select POST and write:

-        localhost:5000/classify
+        localhost:5000/balance

+Click on Send blue bottom and you will see the bank don't have already Debt and Own:

+    {
+      "Debt": 0,
+      "Own": 0,
+      "Username": "BANK"
+    }

+- Add.
+Select POST and write:

+        localhost:5000/add

+Add money to user1:

+    {
+      "username": "user1",
+      "password": "secure",
+      "amount": 100
+    }

+After click on Send blue bottom you will receive the status 200.

+- Balance of the user1.
+Select POST and write:

+        localhost:5000/balance

+Click on Send blue bottom and you will see the bank don't have already Debt and Own:

+    {
+      "Debt": 0,
+      "Own": 99,
+      "Username": "user1"
+    }

+ Because the Bank take 1 from the user.
+You can now check the balance of the Bank and you will see

+     {
+      "Debt": 0,
+      "Own": 1,
+      "Username": "BANK"
+    }

+- Transfer.
+The user1 transfer money to user2.
+Select POST and write:

+        localhost:5000/transfer

+Now, select Body with option raw and JSON(application/json) and register BANK:

+    {
+      "username": "user1",
+      "password": "secure",
+      "to": "user2",
+      "amount": 20
+    }
-Click on Send blue bottom and wait a moment until the result appears:
+Click on Send blue bottom and you will see the status 200.

-We can see from the result the category with higher probability is zebra.
-So, it is what we expected the model do.

-- For last test Refill.

-For that we need run classify more six times until receive the message _"Not enough tokens"_.
-After that select POST, and write:

-       localhost:5000/refill

-Now we add more 2 credits for the user and you after three using _/classify_ you will get the same message: _"Not enough tokens"_  .
+- Balance.
+Check the balance of the user2.
+Select POST and write:

+        localhost:5000/balance

+Now, select Body with option raw and JSON(application/json) and register BANK:

+    {
+      "username": "user2",
+      "password": "secure",
+    }
+Click on Send blue bottom and you will see:

+    {
+      "Debt": 0,
+      "Own": 19
+      "Username":"user2"
+    }

+Since the bank takes 1 from the transfer the user2 only has 19.

+Check the TakeLoan and PayLoan and after that check the balance to see differences.